 When you run a cash-only business, accounting software can help you accurately report your income and expenses to the IRS, avoid penalties, and make decisions about your business.

-Editor’s note: Now that you know what a cash business is and how to use software to keep your business legal, you may also want to consider accepting credit cards with Harbortouch merchant services to boost your sales and grow your business even more!
+Now that you know what a cash business is and how to use software to keep your business legal, you may also want to consider accepting credit cards with Harbortouch merchant services to boost your sales and grow your business even more!
+We now offer a cash discount program to accept credit cards so your customers pay the processing fees!